Back to index

 How to compare these two plots?

-We apply these techniques to the Barro Colorado Island dataset.
+We will apply these techniques to the Barro Colorado Island (BCI) dataset.
 Refer to the practical 2 for more details regarding this dataset.
+(If you still have not downloaded the data, please download the file BCI_Data.csv on Stud-IP and copy it into the data directory in your project folder.)

 Import data